Master of Fine Arts in Studio Art | Fine Art Masters

 The Department of Visual Art, School of Fine Arts, is housed in the University Academic Center, a 44,000 square-foot, state-of-the-art facility which possesses fully equipped labs in printmaking, painting, drawing, ceramics and sculpture, as well as working studios for its full-time art faculty.
 This fusion of artist faculty members making art on campus fosters a closer creative community and an opportunity for graduates to fully engage with their faculty team.

-Additional art faculty members include Esther Delaquis-Baidoo, printmaking and painting, Hans Molzberger, ceramics and sculpture, and Joel Stanulonis, drawing and painting.
+Additional art faculty members include Joel Stanulonis, drawing and painting, and Rachel Gardner, sculpture and painting.

-Our department chair, Tiffany Bergeron, is a printmaker and teaches art history, both online and in the classroom, as well as studio courses to our undergraduate BA/BFA candidates.
+Our department chair, Tiffany Bergeron, is a painter and printmaker and teaches art history, both online and in the classroom, as well as studio courses to our undergraduate BA/BFA candidates and graduate students.

 A number of excellent art adjuncts further enrich the program with their teaching, studio visits and exhibition schedules.
 Outside art professionals in many technical areas are invited to campus to conduct Studio Art (MFA) Workshops on a rotating basis.